Forbid

 Genesis 25:17-18, Jasher 29:18-19

-And these are the years of the life of Ishmael, the son of Abraham, 137 years: and he gave up the ghost and died in the 64th year of the life of Jacob; and was gathered to his people.
-And they dwelled from Havilah to Shur, that is before Egypt, as you go toward Assyria: and he died in the presence of all his brethren.
-And when Isaac heard that Ishmael was dead he mourned for him, and Isaac lamented over him many days.
+These are the years of Ishmael, son of Abraham—137 years.
+He passed away and died in the 64th year of Jacob’s life and was gathered to his people.
+His descendants lived from Havilah to Shur, which is near Egypt as you go toward Assyria.
+Ishmael died in the presence of all his brothers.
+When Isaac heard of Ishmael’s death, he mourned and lamented for him for many days.

 Y: 2174 | Eliphaz born